 You may also notice that you suffer from irritation and itching as a result of these creatures.
 However, one of the giveaway signs that you have some unwelcome guests could be their scent – check these bed bug nymphs.

 It is more common to notice the odor of bed bugs when there is a much larger infestation, due to their small size, they need to be in a larger number for the odor to be potent enough to be detected by human nostrils.
-The chances are that you will be much more likely to notice the other signs of bed bugs before you detect their aroma.

 There have been suggestions that the smell of bed bugs can be compared to the scent of berries and has a musty yet sweet smell.
 Some people have remarked that the scent is similar in nature to the herb, cilantro (or coriander, depending on where you come from).